 Novartis (NYSE:NVS), a global leader in integrated cancer solutions, achieved a world-first Kymriah became the first CAR-T cell therapy to be approved by the U.S. FDA.
 With a price tag of $475,000, Kymriah is a treatment for B-cell acute lymphoblastic leukemia that uses autologous (self-derived) T cells.
 The Swiss multinational pharmaceutical is noted to be one of the largest pharmaceutical companies by both market cap and sales.

 Pfizer (NYSE:PFE) has partnered with Cellectis and Servier to co-develop allogeneic CAR-T cell therapies for multiple indications.
 Cellectis’ CAR-T platform technology is an allogeneic approach to CAR-T cell therapies that aims to produce genetically engineered immunotherapy treatments.
 Through a partnership with Servier, Pfizer is co-developing UCART19 in the U.S., an investigational allogeneic CAR-T cell therapy involving T cells from healthy donors.
-UCART19 appears to bind to the CD19 antigen on the surface of B cells and is believed to eliminate CD19 positive cells through T-cell mediated pro-inflammatory cytokine production and cytotoxicity.
-In November 2017, Pfizer and Servier presented preliminary results from two phase 1 trials with UCART19 at the ASH Annual Meeting.
+UCART19 appears bind to the CD19 antigen on the surface of B cells and is believed to elimiante CD19 positive cells through T-cell mediated pro-inflammatory cytokine production and cytotoxicity.
+In April 2018, Pfizer transferred the bulk of its CAR-T assets to Allogene Therapeutics in exchange for a 25% ownership stake in the company.

 Poseida’s pipeline is composed of six preclinical and clinical programs involving gene therapy and CAR-T product candidates for orphan diseases and cancer.
-P-PSMA-101 is Poseida’s PSMA-specific stem cell memory CAR-T drug candidate for the treatment of prostate cancer, the most common cancer among men in the U.S.
+P-PSMA-101 is the company’s PSMA-specific stem cell memory CAR-T drug candidate for the treatment of prostate cancer, which is the most common cancer among men in the United States.

 A French pharmaceutical company, Servier entered the CAR-T market in 2015 when it acquired the rights to UCART19 from Cellectis.